brikteknologier/seraph/README.md

 * `id | object` - either the id of the node to delete, or an object containing an id property of the node to delete.
-* `force` - if truthy, will delete all the node's relations prior to deleting the node.
+* `force` (optional - default = false) -  if truthy, will delete all the node's relations prior to deleting the node.
+* `property` (optional) - if specified, delete only the property with this name on the object. **note that you can either specify `property` or `force`, not both, as force is meaningless when deleting a property**
 * `callback` - function(err). if `err` is falsy, the node has been deleted.

 __Example__